 There are various different types of wheat produced in Australia, including Australian Prime Hard (APH), Australian Hard (AH), Australian Premium White (APW), Australian Noodle Wheat (ANW), Australian Standard White (ASW), Australian Premium Durum (ADR), and Australian Soft (ASFT).

-More than 8 million tonnes of barley is produced in Australia each year – grown over almost four million hectares across the southern grain belt of Australia.
+9-10 million tonnes of barley is produced in Australia each year – grown over almost four million hectares across the southern grain belt of Australia.
 Of that average annual production, about 30-40% is graded as malting barley.

 Claiming more than 30% of the world’s malting barley trade, Australia is the world’s largest exporter of malting barley.
 Recognition of Australian malting barley extends to its ease of processing.
 The grain has a high germination rate, is easy to malt, and accredited varieties have rapid modification and produce malt with a high level of extract and a range of enzyme levels to suit different style end-products.